-A specialist Groundwater Assessment (Watershed Hydrogeo 2020) is provided in Attachment B. A peer review of this assessment was undertaken by Dr Franz Kalf and is provided in Attachment H. An existing groundwater monitoring program is in place for Dendrobium which includes Area 3A.
-This is detailed in the Area Longwall 19 WIMMCP.
+A specialist Groundwater Assessment (Watershed Hydrogeo 2020) is provided in Attachment B. An existing groundwater monitoring program is in place for Dendrobium which includes Area 3B.
+This is detailed in the Area 3B WIMMCP.

 Groundwater monitoring is undertaken in:

 - Surficial and shallow systems associated with upland swamps and the weathered near-surface bedrock.